 Students who wish to pursue teacher licensure may enroll in the Teacher Education Program coordinated by the Education Department.
-The Education Department is accredited by the Council for the Accreditation of Educator Preparation (CAEP), formerly known as NCATE, and approved for teacher training by the Office of Educator Licensing and Development (OELD) of the Indiana Department of Education.
-The Teacher Education Program offers the Revisions for Educator Preparation and Accountability (REPA) licensure framework established by the OELD.
+The Education Department is accredited by the National Council for Accreditation of Teacher Education (NCATE) / Council for the Accreditation of Educator Preparation (CAEP) and approved for teacher training by the Office of Educator Licensing and Development (OELD) of the Indiana Department of Education.
+The Teacher Education Program offers the Revisions for Educator Preparation and Accountability [REPA] licensure framework established by the OELD.